nmaswood/Khan-Academy-Project-Interview/README.md

 ##### Benchmarks
 Acorn's benchmark mark tests on their website as well as the general sentiment online points in the direction that acorn is the faster library.
 However, personally, I found Esprima to be faster.
 I timed how long my unit tests took (on average on my computer using Chrome).
 I did not use any of acorn's tree traversal methods which may have sped things up considerably.
 However, given my implementation I think Esprima is the more straight forward choice.
 ##### Size
-Acorn is about half the size of Esprima however to me 64k is worth the time saved by figuring out why my implemtnation is so much slower in Acorn.
+Acorn is about half the size of Esprima however to me 64k is worth the time saved by figuring out why my implementation is so much slower in Acorn.

 | Lib        | No-Big-String (10 Trials) | Big-String (10 Trials)  | Filesize
 | --- |:---:| -----:| :---:|